techninja/cncserver/API.md

 ## 6. Socket.IO & real-time event data streaming
-The API has served the project incredibly well, but it lacking in one important
-aspect: a remote client can receive no updates without asking first, no events or data without polling or some other kludge.
+The API has served the project incredibly well, but it was lacking in one important aspect: a remote client can receive no updates without asking first, no events or data without polling or some other kludge.
 That is now all completely fixed with full Socket.IO streaming support.

 Though not technically ReSTful *or* required, CNC Server now supports streaming of server oriented events that allow for a far better buffer management,